8Ginette8/gbif.range/README.md

 Although species ranges may be obtained using expert maps (e.g., <a href="https://www.iucnredlist.org/resources/spatial-data-download">IUCN</a> and <a href="https://www.euforgen.org/species/">EUFORGEN</a>) or modeling methods, expert data remains limited in the number of available species while applying models usually need more technical expertise, as well as many species observations.

 When unavailable, such information may be extracted from the Global Biodiversity Information facility (GBIF), the largest public data repository inventorying georeferenced species observations worldwide (https://www.gbif.org/).
-However, retrieving GBIF records at large scale in R may be tedious, if users are unaware of the limitations of *rgbif* library.
+However, retrieving GBIF records at large scale in R may be tedious, if users are unaware of the limitations of the *rgbif* library.

 Here we present **gbif.range**, a R library that contains automated methods to generate species range maps from scratch using in-house ecoregions shapefiles and an easy-to-use GBIF download wrapper.
 Finally, this library also offers a set of additional very useful tools for large GBIF datasets (generate doi, extract GBIF taxonomy, records filtering...).